nmfs-ost/FIT-test-quality-checks/README.md

 # test-quality-checks
-Test out the tool quality checks
+Test out the tool quality checks.

+See the .github/workflows folder to preview the checklists.

 ## disclaimer